 After getting an extended glimpse of Kevin Poulin and Anders Nilsson, many Islanders fans would probably agree that it would be in New York’s best interests to have these two young netminders develop a bit more before thrusting them into a starting role for the team.

-Both Poulin and Nilsson displayed signs of prowess and improvement since their last stints with the Isles, but some more tutelage wouldn’t hurt either goalie at this point and time.
+Both Poulin and Nilsson displayed signs of prowess and improvement since their last stints with the Isles, but some more tutelage wouldn’t hurt either goalie at this point in time.
 On the one hand, Poulin displayed his athletic style of play during Nabokov’s injury and gave credence to the fact that he is a durable goalie that can shoulder a heavy workload.

 Despite the fact that Poulin was also the victim of poor defensive play in front of him, the young goalie proved that he could definitely use some more time as Nabokov’s back-up in Long Island.
 Although Poulin’s athleticism is one of his greatest talents, there were a number of occasions where the goalie grew a bit too reliant on his ability to stop the puck solely through the use of his athletic abilities.